scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

-## The Vector class
+## Vector

-[The Vector class](https://www.scala-lang.org/api/current/scala/collection/immutable/Vector.html) is an indexed, immutable sequence.
+[Vector](https://www.scala-lang.org/api/current/scala/collection/immutable/Vector.html) is an indexed, immutable sequence.
 The “indexed” part of the description means that it provides random access and update in effectively constant time, so you can access `Vector` elements rapidly by their index value, such as accessing `listOfPeople(123_456_789)`.

-In general, except for the difference that (a) `Vector` is indexed and `List` is not, and (b) the `List` class has the `::` method, the two classes work the same, so we’ll quickly run through the following examples.
+In general, except for the difference that (a) `Vector` is indexed and `List` is not, and (b) `List` has the `::` method, the two types work the same, so we’ll quickly run through the following examples.

 Here are a few ways you can create a `Vector`: